Mathitos/presentations/sql.md

 INSERT INTO questions (question, is_answered, attendee_id) VALUES ('como atualizar um registro?', false, 1);

 UPDATE questions WHERE id = 1 SET is_answered = TRUE;
 SELECT * FROM questions;

+SELECT * FROM attendees WHERE age IS NULL;
+UPDATE attendees WHERE age IS NULL SET age = 10;